School of Education and Human Development

 The School of Education and Human Development is dedicated to transforming and enriching lives with programs built on the core Aggie values of leadership, excellence, integrity, loyalty, respect and selfless service.

 The school has a history of preparing high-quality teachers and administrators and is consistently among the leading institutions in the state for producing the highest number of certified teachers in high-need areas.
-It continues this tradition of preparing professionals and leaders in education, sport, business, government, and health through programs in four academic departments: Educational Administration and Human Resource Development (EAHR), Educational Psychology (EPSY), Health and Kinesiology (HLKN), and Teaching, Learning and Culture (TLAC).
+It continues this tradition of preparing professionals and leaders in education, sport, business, government, and kinesiology through programs in four academic departments: Educational Administration and Human Resource Development (EAHR), Educational Psychology (EPSY), Kinesiology and Sport Management (KNSM), and Teaching, Learning and Culture (TLAC).

 The school manages programs for the preparation of certified school personnel as well as human service professionals in the private sector, state and community agencies.
-Majors include education (certification) EC-6, middle school, bilingual and special education; technology management and human resource development; health (including community health, and allied health); kinesiology; and sport management.
-Students interested in any elementary, middle school or secondary certification programs are responsible for meeting with a school advisor.
-Advisors have specific information available regarding all program options.
+Undergraduate majors include education leading to certification in early childhood, early childhood through sixth grade, middle grades, bilingual and special education; human resource development; kinesiology; and sport management.
+Students interested in any elementary, middle school or secondary certification programs should meet with a school advisor regarding all program options.

 Requirements for Admission to Teacher Education Programs